 Many of us have them, we move onto the new one and the old one simply makes its way into the bottom draw.
 Mobile phones are what I am talking about.
 Do you have one stored away at home?

-We estimates that most Australian households have at least two old mobiles that are no longer in use.
+We estimate that most Australian households have at least two old mobiles that are no longer in use.
 With an estimated 25 million stored across the country, now is the time to take action, time to use them or recycle them.

 MobileMuster provides over 3500 collection points around the country.
 All mobile phone retail stores including Telstra, Optus, Vodafone and Officeworks have a collection unit.
 You can take back any brand of mobile phone and all your old accessories that are no longer being used.
 Simply ask the staff instore for help.
 If you can’t get to a collection point we offer a free mailing label or satchel.